-I headed straight for a large section of the store labeled “Egyptian Wine,” which offered just one label.
+I headed straight for a large section of the store labelled “Egyptian Wine,” which offered just one label.
 As it was just 6 bucks, though, I didn’t hesitate to buy a bottle to bring on board.

 I still had a few minutes to kill until boarding, so I made my way to the carrier’s Gienah Lounge, which somehow ended up being even less appealing than the terminal.

-There was natural light, but all of the windows had a heavy blue tint (likely to keep out some of the scorching desert sun), which resulted in a bizarre mix of colors throughout the lounge.
+There was natural light, but all of the windows had a heavy blue tint (likely to keep out some of the scorching desert sun), which resulted in a bizarre mix of colours throughout the lounge.

 It also threw a serious wrench in my planespotting plans.
 Snapping a usable photograph was impossible here.